Nader-gator/PayMe/README.md

 Before I start, a few things:

-- I went ahead and deployed the project on Heroku, the database is seeded and ready for use [here](https://paymepls.herokuapp.com/)
+- I went ahead and deployed the project on Heroku, it is ready for use [here](https://paymepls.herokuapp.com/)
   - I have already created two users with the following credentials, one landlord and one renter with some charges already in place if you want to jump right into playing around with everything, otherwise feel free to create your own users.
     - Landlord user: landlord@gmail.com, password: starwars
     - Renter user: renter@gmail.com, password: starwars
   - Also note, if you want to test Stripe functionality, simply input 424242...
-As your credit card number (the rest doesn't matter) and it should behave as if you put in a real card
+As your credit card number (the name, email, and the rest of the credentials doesn't matter) and it should behave as if you put in a real card number

 * The tests I've written for this project are for backend only using Django's built in TestCase.
 To run the tests, clone the repo and run `pip install -r requirements.txt`, then run `./manage.py test`